 Since joining IPFCC in 1996, her work includes providing consultation to hospitals and health care systems that are working toward patient- and family-centered change and building partnerships with patients and families to improve and redesign health care; developing resource materials and toolkits, co-authoring publications; and serving as lead planner and faculty member for IPFCC conferences, seminars, webinars, and other training efforts.
 Marie was the project lead for a PCORI-funded project, “Creating Capacity for Sustainable Partnerships with Patients and Families in Research” and a second PCORI-funded project, “Strengthening Diversity in Research Partnerships: Knowledge to Action.”
 Marie also leads IPFCC’s work as a subcontractor to the CMS Hospital Improvement Innovation Network (HIIN) Patient and Family Engagement Support Contractor.
 She serves as faculty and consultant for the Vermont Oxford Network, and has served as consultant for the National Initiative for Children’s Healthcare Quality and the Institute for Healthcare Improvement.
 As project staff for two grants funded by the Agency for Healthcare Research and Quality, Marie ensured patient and family participation in key stages of the research process and that deliverables would be valuable and meaningful to patients and families.
 She served for nine years on a parent advisory group for the American Academy of Pediatrics.

-Deborah Dokken, MPA, Coordinator for Patient and Family Partnerships
+Deborah Dokken, MPA, Senior Specialist, Patient and Family Partnerships IPFCC

-Deborah is a family leader and IPFCC's Coordinator for Patient and Family Partnerships.
-Deborah's career in family advocacy grew out of her own personal experiences, including the loss of two infants due to prematurity and her husband's long battle with a rare abdominal cancer.
-As a result, Deborah became involved in programs that improve family support and enhance family participation in health care.
+Deborah is a family leader whose passion for healthcare improvement grew out of personal experiences, including the loss of two infants and her husband’s long battle with a rare cancer.

 Mary Minniti, BS, CPHQ, Senior Policy and Program Specialist, IPFCC